 Kane's takeover of Opelucid, which—while interesting—came at the same time as two of the Sins' introductions, splitting focus between the two and causing both to stall as a result of the three antagonists being managed by the same player.
-Real life issues eventually caused the player to go on hiatus from the game, prompting the GMs to take over and wrap up both.
+Real life issues eventually caused the player to go on hiatus from the game, prompting Parugi to take over and wrap up both.

 Big Lipped Alligator Moment: The entire sequence involving Jake Soren and Jason Alco traversing through a parallel dimension inhabited by "the Entities," massive creatures representing different elements.
 Their inclusion to the story contributed virtually nothing to the game and has never been expanded upon, and Parugi has since declared it non-canon.